sara-naeem-cs/personalSite/README.md

 Hi welcome to my interactive portfolio.
-Hope you like it!
+The idea was to mimic a desktop layout that allows the user to "go through the computer" and learn more about me.
+Hope you like it and I'm always open to feedback!

+Live site can be found here: